Training for health care professionals in Ontario

 Read Putting Our Best Foot Forward (PDF), a report that details how the project helped Ontario’s Alzheimer Societies improve quality by determining areas that needed most improvement and by developing useful resources.
 Contact [email protected], to get your questions answered or obtain a print copy.

-The following websites may be helpful if you're looking for more information on education or research-related issues.
+You can find a list of helpful links for health care professionals in our resources section that may be useful if you're looking for more information on education or research-related issues.

-Please note that the Alzheimer Society of Ontario is not able to guarantee the accuracy of the information on these websites, or endorse products or services offered through them.
+Please note that the Alzheimer Society is not able to guarantee the accuracy of the information on these websites, or endorse products or services offered through them.